ecomclub/ecomplus-store-template/structure/README.md

 ```

 Inside the `static` folder should be all non-HTML files,
-if necessary, you can also create custom folders within it.
+you can also create custom folders within it.

 The `.rendered` and `.dist` folders
 should be **left empty**.